Kit2345/job_hunt_data/README.md

 ![image](https://github.com/user-attachments/assets/37621923-3f44-48e0-a175-fd5e2c7b3deb)

 Figure 8: For tech tests there seems to be three main types.
 The results look very polar!
-Algo problems feel targeted at Computer science graduates, with a strict time limit and tend to be automated.
-I love solving Codewars katas, but I need more practice, I haven’t been doing them for years and don’t know all the archetypes.
+I love solving Codewars katas/Algorithmic problems, but I need more practice, I haven’t been doing them for years and don’t know all the archetypes, so I'm finding the strict time limit difficult.
+I'm not giving up however and will continue practicing (Update: Recently did a tech test interview and passed, so the practice seems to be paying off!).
 I tend to do better with interactive tests like pair programming, and when I have time to research to solve the problem (take-home).
 The sample size is small, however, and so may not be significant!

 ![image](https://github.com/user-attachments/assets/5044d551-de84-4d27-a409-007ac0487a17)